potatc/slides/README.md

 # slides
 A single-file slide editor &amp; player — no build tools, no server.

-Try it on *https://potatcslide.pages.dev/* or download the .html file from releases
+Recommend to try it on *https://potatcslide.pages.dev/* to get the latest version or download the .html file from releases